stillme1/bittorrent-client/README.md

 Currently working on:
+- Requesting multiple pieces from the same peer concurrently to allow faster download.
 - Downloading multifile torrent
 - Keep looking for new peers, after some intervals.
 - Reestablishing dropped connection with peers.
 - Adding support for WS and HTTP trackers.
+- Actually writing the downloaded buffer to a file.
+(LOL)

 Still exploring: